erdogant/treeplot/docs/source/Tutorials.rst

 The input for ``treeplot`` is a **model** that is learned with:

+	* Decision Tree Classifier
-	* DecisionTreeClassifier
+	* Gradient Boosting Classifier
-	* GradientBoostingClassifier
+	* XGBoost Classifier
-	* XGBClassifier
+	* LightBM Classifier

 In the first run, *graphviz* will be downloaded and added to path locations.
 A demonstration is shown below.